Nico Semsrott: Politics

 Semsrott ran in the 2017 German federal election as leading candidate for Berlin for Die PARTEI, a satirical German political party, receiving 2.1% of the votes.

 In the 2019 European elections, Semsrott was elected to the European Parliament as the second party-list candidate (behind Martin Sonneborn) from Die PARTEI.
 His party received 2.4%.
 Unlike other elections in Germany, there is no 5% electoral threshold concerning the European Parliament elections.
 In the run-up to the election Semsrott criticised the lack of attention given to younger generations in a TV advertisement.
 A survey made after the election showed that votes for Die PARTEI came especially from first-time voters (about 9% of this group), who cast more votes for it than for the SPD or the FDP, two establishment parties.

 In May 2020, Semsrott revealed a series of thefts in the European Parliament.
 He published a video about the incidents on his YouTube channel, where he criticised the way the security staff were handling the investigation.
 He also published a timeline of the thefts and measures that were taken by him on his website.
 On 13 January 2021, he announced the resignation of his party membership from Die PARTEI after heavy controversies and accusations of racism and blackfacing emerged around the federal chairman Martin Sonneborn.
-Semsrott has continued his mandate in the European Parliament as an independent member of parliament.
+Semsrott continued his mandate in the European Parliament as an independent member of parliament.
 He did not stand in the 2024 European election.